eoinkelly/notes/linux-api/linux-programming-interface-handbook.md

     * to duplicate itself `fork()`
 * is the result of the kernel taking the bytes of a program from disk, putting them in memory and giving over some resources
 * cwd
-    * has a `cwd` pointer which holds the path to the processes "current working directory"
+    * has a `cwd` pointer which holds the path to the "current working directory"
     * the login process sets its `cwd` from whatever `/etc/passwd` has as the home directory for that user
-    * other processes inherits its cwd from its parent process
+    * other processes inherits their cwd from their parent process but can change it

+* CPU modes
-CPU architectures have the idea of "modes" that the CPU can operate in.
+    * CPU architectures have the idea of "modes" that the CPU can operate in.
-CPU changes modes based on particular hardware instructions lTwo important modes
+    * CPU changes modes based on particular hardware instructions
+    * Two important modes
         1. kernel/supervisor mode
             * all virtual memory available = kernel space
             * can initiate IO, access memory
         2. user mode
             * a subset of virtual memory is available (protected by the hardware) = user space
             * many operations are blocked e.g.
                 * cannot halt the machine
                 * cannot initiate IO

-Each mode can have areas of virtual memory marked as being available from that mode
+    * Each mode can have areas of virtual memory marked as being available from that mode
+* virtual memory
     * virtual memory that can be seen from user mode = user space
     * virtual memory that can be seen from kernel mode = kernel space

 Attempt to access virtual memory outside the allocated space raise a "hardware exception".
 The typical configuration is

 * kernel mode can see _all_ virtual memory
 * user mode can see a restricted subset of virtual memory

+Consider how the world looks from a process POV and from the kernel POV

 * Process POV
     * a lot of asynchronous things happen to a process